BASEBALL MINOR “AAA” DIVISION RULES

 Only 3 coaches are allowed in the dugout.

 Stealing is allowed, but only after the pitched ball passes over home plate, with a max of 3 steals per inning.
 Nine (9) steals per game per team.
 Cannot steal home and cannot advance on catcher’s overthrow.
 Double steals are allowed and count as two steals.
 You can only steal (or double-steal) once per at bat.

 Balks will not be called.

 "Play is over rule".
-The play is over when the pitcher has the ball on the mound.
-Runners must return to their bases if they are not more than halfway to the next base.
+The play is over when the pitcher has the ball in the immediate vicinity of the pitcher's mound.
+At that point runners must return to their bases if they are not more than halfway to the next base.

 Extra innings (7 innings maximum) are permitted when the score is tied after six innings of play if there is time remaining.
 Runs scored from an incomplete extra inning are not valid and the score is reverted back to the prior inning results.
 Pitching rules and counts are enforced through the end of the incomplete inning.

 If an inning before the 6th inning is deemed to be the last inning because of time, weather, or visibility constraints, each team will be allowed to score unlimited runs in that inning.
 If an inning prior to the 6th inning is going to be the “last inning”, it should be specified by the umpire before the inning begins

 - Intentional walks are not permitted.

 - A player once removed as a pitcher may not pitch again in the same game.

 - A pitcher who throws 41 pitches or more cannot catch in the same game.